OctavioProfeta/OctavioProfeta.github.io/index.md

 {: style="text-align: justify;"}
 We see that on average, war-related movies are better rated than the average movie.
 Is that result statistically significant ?
 Doing a paired t-test on our data yields a p-value smaller than 0.05, meaning that under the 95% confidence interval, we can reject the null hypothesis that the average rating of war-related movies is equal to the average rating of all movies.
 This means that war-related movies are indeed better rated than the average movie.

+{: style="text-align: justify;"}
+This result is quite surprising considering our earlier analysis on the average rating for war movies based on the lexicons.
+Indeed, we had pointed out that war lexicon movies had a statistically significant lower average rating than all movies.
+This can be explained by the fact that the subset of war movies based on genre is different than the subset of war movies based on the lexicon.
+Lexicon war movies include a higher number of movies.
+Furthermore, we don’t have any information on how the genre is assigned to each movie.
+Therefore, movies about war do not necessarily have an assigned war-related genre.
+This highlights the importance of taking into account both lexicons and movies genres.

 ## Conclusion

 {: style="text-align: justify;"}